MarcosMJD/ghcn-d/setup_vm.md

 Setup VSC to port forward so that we can interact with remote services.
 CTRL+T to see terminal
   Ports tab.
 Add Port.
 8080 to localhost:8080
+You will have terminal opened already to continue performing commands instead of using external bash

 ## Install Terraform